gregdirst/wc-jumpbridges/README.md

 This solition will leverage the use of an extension someone wrote that copies the HTML table on DOTLAN into the clipboard.
 Then a text editor will be used (I used Notepad++) to format and save the data in CSV format.
 Finally, EveEye and SMT can then point to the file and import the data.

 **NOTE:the data pasted into the text editor had a problem not parsing systems that ended in a 0 (zero).
-You will want to scan the data from top to bottom and manually fix any defects before saving it.**
+You will want to scan the data from top to bottom and manually fix any defects before saving it.**<br/><br/>

 ## Chrome Extension